mrconter1/PullRequestBenchmark/README.md

 ## Gauging Progress Towards Programming Automation

 The journey towards automating the programming profession as we know it today is both fascinating and crucial.
 Here lies the core of our motivation for using Large Language Models (LLMs) to review pull requests (PRs) as a proxy for this significant transition.
+This effort might seem similar to SWE-benchmark at first glance, but there are [key differences](#PullRequestBenchmark-vs-SWE-bench).

 1. **PR Review Skill Evaluation is Easier Than PR Creation Skill Assessment**: Assessing LLMs' PR review skills simplifies the evaluation process by allowing direct comparisons to human expert responses, focusing on the nuanced decision-making involved in software development.